mrreider/RateMyRestroom/README.md

 # RateMyRestroom MapView
 506 Spike Project

-Please run "npm install" after cloning the github repo to install the correct packages Expo-cli also must be installed prior to running the code.
+Please run "npm install" after cloning the github repo on master to install the correct packages Expo-cli also must be installed prior to running the code.

+To reach master, if you are not in the branch, use the command "git checkout master"

 In the canvas submission there will be a "keys.js" file.
 Place this file in the "config" folder in the "RateMyRestroom" main folder.
 This will give the user the proper api keys to run the application.